Disclaimer

 Are Pomeranians Hypoallergenic?

-The hypoallergenic dogs are more compatible with allergic people and are usually non-shedding breeds.
-Although no dog is truly hypoallergenic some breeds tend to shed less and don’t cause many allergic reactions.
+Hypoallergenic dogs are more compatible with allergic people and are usually non-shedding breeds.
+Although no dog is truly hypoallergenic, some breeds tend to shed less and don’t cause many allergic reactions.

 Pomeranians are moderate-to-heavy shedders and are not considered hypoallergenic dogs.
-If you are allergic to dog hair, then Pomeranians are not the right breed for you.
+If you are allergic to dog hair, Pomeranians are not the right breed.

 Can I Shave My Pomeranian?

-If you shave your Pomeranian, you are removing its natural protective layers and this can be damaging for your adorable pet.
+If you shave your Pomeranian, you are removing its natural protective layers, which can damage your adorable pet.
 Here are some reasons why you shouldn’t shave your Pomeranian:

 • Your Pomeranian won’t be able to regulate its body temperature